-The Idaho Conrad J-1 Visa Waiver Program allows medically underserved communities to recruit and hire a foreign trained primary care physician or psychiatrist as an option of last resort.
-The applicant employer and the J-1 physician must agree and adhere to terms and conditions set forth by state and federal requirements.
-Applications must be submitted to the Idaho Department of Health and Welfare through the Primary Care Office with a $1,000.00 processing fee.
+The Idaho Conrad J-1 Visa Waiver Program allows medically underserved communities to recruit and hire a foreign-trained primary care physician or psychiatrist as an option of last resort.
+The applicant employer and the J-1 physician must agree and adhere to the terms and conditions set forth by state and federal requirements.
+Applications must be submitted to the Idaho Department of Health and Welfare through the Primary Care Office with a $1,000 processing fee.
+Up to five applications may be submitted per healthcare organization within the program year (October – September).

-The 2017 Idaho Legislature passed House Bill 81 that expands the Idaho Conrad J-1 Visa Waiver Program to allow specialist physicians and limited non-shortage area flex waiver applications to be considered.
+The 2017 Idaho Legislature passed House Bill 81 that expanded the Idaho Conrad J-1 Visa Waiver Program to allow specialist physicians and limited non-shortage area flex waiver applications to be considered.
+The 2023 Idaho Legislature approved the following changes; narrative description of health care facility trying for at least three months to fill the position with a U.S. citizen physician, removal of sliding fee scale, removal of residency program recommendation letter, and no specific cap on flex waivers or specialist positions starting April each year.
 Interested applicants are encouraged to review Idaho Statute Title 39, Chapter 61 in its entirety.

 The application packet and instructions are available by contacting the Bureau of Rural Health & Primary Care.